 Archaeologists’ new findings confirm facts in an ancient Irish myth.
 In what some see as our post-truth world, the word ‘myth’ has become entangled with ‘fake news’ and ‘alternative fact’ as a term of disparagement.
 A dangerous misunderstanding of myth.

-[This is the full text of my one-hour book-tour talk including the readings (in italics) from A Biography of Story, A Brief History of Humanity.
-At 5000 words, it is a much longer post than usual, so you might like to
+[This is the full text of my book-tour talk including the readings (in italics) from A Biography of Story, A Brief History of Humanity.]
+The title for this talk, ‘Story-power: Why We Need it to Survive’, was inspired by a

 Runnin’ the River “How was it, buddy?”
 “Durn near the best prawns and chilli sauce I ever had, Vince.”
 It was too, with all the right fixin’s an all.
 Plenty green ginger and not so much chilli that you